hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 <img src="../img/web_summary_mapping.png" width="400">
 </p>

+The percent of reads mapped to the genome should be on the higher end, around 85% or higher.
+Values that are very low could indicate that the reference genome supplied was incorrect or that the sample was problematic.
+Otherwise, the expectation for a scRNA runs is that the majority of reads will belong to exonic regions.
+If nuclei were used instead of whole cells, the percentage of reads mapping to intronic regions will be higher (~45%).

 **Cells**

 Here we can see what an ideal representation of the Barcode Rank Plot looks like.
 The cells are sorted by the number of UMIs found in the cell to differentiate empty droplets/low quality cells (background) from actual cells.
-From these plots, the sample can be determined as typical, compromised (failed sample), or heterogeneous (many celltypes) based on the patterns.

 <p align="center">
 <img src="../img/barcode_rank_plot.png" width="400">